 Overview

-Windows Autopatch is a cloud-based service built into Microsoft Intune that automates update deployment for Windows, Microsoft 365 Apps, Edge, and Teams.
+Windows Autopatch is a cloud-based service built into Microsoft Intune that automates the deployment of updates for Windows, Microsoft 365 Apps, Edge, and Teams.
 It streamlines patch management through phased deployment rings and centralized monitoring.

-Windows Autopatch device readiness refers to ensuring that your organization’s devices meet all the requirements to be successfully managed and updated by the Windows Autopatch service.
+Windows Autopatch device readiness refers to ensuring that your organization’s devices meet all the requirements necessary for successful management and updates by the Windows Autopatch service.
+The device must be in the Ready state for receiving the updates.

 The Windows Autopatch Devices Readiness report is accessible from the Device / Monitoring / Autopatch Groups Membership.
 This report provides the status of Windows autopatch device readiness.
 You can determine whether a device is Ready, Not Ready, ot Not registered to Autopatch service.